blarney-lang/actora/README.md

 shiftsub  |    7.41     |      0 |   4.76         |     0  |  1.55

-Again, the difference is most visible in the benchmarks where GC time is significant, which is a known weakness of the C backend (which could probably be improved using a more sophisticated LLVM backend instead).
+Again, the difference is most visible in the benchmarks where GC time is significant, which is a known weakness of the C backend (and could probably be improved using a more sophisticated LLVM backend instead).